Juan José Ulloa Solares

-Juan José Ulloa Solares (September 27, 1827 – June 23, 1888) was a Costa Rican politician.
+Juan José Ulloa Solares (27 September 1827 – 23 June 1888) was a Costa Rican lawyer, judge and politician who served as the 21st President of the Supreme Court from 1869 to 1870.

 Solares was born in Heredia, on September 27 1827.
 He was the son of Nicolás Ulloa Soto and Florencia Solares y Sandoval.

 He graduated with a Bachelor of Philosophy from the University of Santo Tomás in 1845 and a Bachelor of Laws from the University of San Carlos de Guatemala in 1853.